leo-editor/leo-editor/leo/doc/demo.md

 **demo.dismiss_menubar()** Dismisses the menu opened with demo.open_menu.

 **demo.focus(pane)** Immediately forces focus to the indicated pane.
-Valid values are 'bodly', 'log' or 'tree'.
+Valid values are 'body', 'log' or 'tree'.

 **demo.image(pane,fn,center=None,height=None,width=None)** Overlays an image in a pane.
 The valid values for `pane` are 'body', 'log' or 'tree'. `fn` is